codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 ---
 title: "Connection management"
-description: "Review our guidance on the best practice of providing your clients with control over their existing connections"
+description: "Increase trust and product adoption and achieve compliance by putting your customers in control of their data"
 hide_table_of_contents: true
 ---

 Your customer's journey with us starts when they authorize your access to their data using our auth flow.
 We then complete the connection to their accounting, banking, or commerce platform.

-Going forward, your customer should have control over the data they've given you the permission to access.
+Going forward, your customer must have control over the data they've given you the permission to access.
 This is key from a regulatory perspective and builds trust between you and your customer.

 To achieve that, provide them with a user interface that lets them manage their ongoing data connections.
 It could look similar to this: